Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 instance within our ``sim_f``.

-libEnsemble can perform and write every simulation "step" in a separate directory for organization and potential I/O speed benefits. libEnsemble copies a source directory and its contents to create these simulation directories.
+libEnsemble can perform and write every simulation "step" in a separate directory for organization and potential I/O benefits.
+In this example, libEnsemble copies a source directory and its contents to create these simulation directories.
 For our purposes, an empty directory ``./sim`` is sufficient.

-Next we have our :ref:`sim_specs<datastruct-sim-specs>` and :ref:`gen_specs<datastruct-gen-specs>`:
+Next define the :ref:`sim_specs<datastruct-sim-specs>` and :ref:`gen_specs<datastruct-gen-specs>` data structures:

 .. code-block:: python
     :linenos: